 A logician would certainly consider these arguments deductively valid even though the first premise for each argument is patently false.
 In both cases, the conclusions can only be true if the premises are also true.
 Thus these arguments are valid but not sound.
 Soundness depends on the truth of the premises and the conclusion, and this is where the Alt Right and the mainstream tend to disagree.
 We say premises x.1 are false and the mainstream media says they are true.

 How to get to the bottom of this?
 Not through anecdotal or historical data (as useful as these may be), but through scientific research and scientific research only.
 And that’s fine.
 If the Left wishes to make it as difficult as possible to slaughter their sacred cows, we can still do it.
 We just need the science.
 The downside of this is that science is difficult.
 The upside, however, is that it is irrefutable.
-But like Al Gore, the mainstream media believes the science is settled, and so, while the jury is still out, proceed from the following arguments:
+But like Al Gore, the mainstream media believes the science is settled, and so, while the jury is still out, they proceed from the following arguments:

 Premise 3.1: All enlightened people believe only what is scientifically proven.